ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

 In the `parameters` section, hyperparameters are dot( `.`) separate names.
 The parts of the hyperparameter names separated by `.` are references to nested sections in the Ludwig configuration.
 For instance, to reference the `learning_rate`, in the `trainer` section one would use the name `trainer.learning_rate`.
-If the parameter to reference is inside an input or output feature, the name of that feature will be be used as starting point.
+If the parameter to reference is inside an input or output feature, the name of that feature will be used as starting point.
-For instance, for referencing the `cell_type` of the `title` feature, use the name `title.cell_type`.
+For instance, for referencing the `cell_type` of the `encoder` for the `title` feature, use the name `title.encoder.cell_type`.

 ## Numeric Hyperparameters